-Okendo raises $5.3M to help D2C brands ween themselves off of Big Tech customer data – TechCrunch
+Okendo raises $5.3M to help DTC brands ween themselves off of Big Tech customer data – TechCrunch

 Sydney-based Okendo has made a splash in this world by building out a popular customer reviews systems for Shopify sellers, but it’s aiming to expand its ambitions and tackle a much bigger problem with its first outside funding — helping brands scale the quality of their first-party data and loosen their reliance on tech advertising kingpins for customer acquisition and engagement.

-“Most D2C brands are still very dependent on big tech,” CEO Matthew Goodman tells TechCrunch.
+“Most DTC brands are still very dependent on big tech,” CEO Matthew Goodman tells TechCrunch.

 Gathering more customer reviews data directly from consumers has been the first part of the puzzle with its product that helps brands manage and showcase customer ratings, reviews, user-generated media and product questions.
 Moving forward Okendo is looking to help firms manage more of the web of cross-channel customer data they have, standardizing it and allowing them to give customers a more personalized experience when they shop with them.